SamuelHarner/name-generator/README.md

 # name-generator
-Name generation using simple probablistic model for next letter generation based on previous letter.
-Works by probablistically selecting a first letter and then subsequent letters until the next letter chosen is a blank space.
+Name generation using simple probablistic model (first order Markov model) for next letter generation based on previous letter.
+Works by probablistically (based on trend in data) selecting a first letter and then subsequent letters until the next letter chosen is a blank space.

 Model should be trained on a dataset that is a list of names containing only english letters (no spaces).